nativewind/nativewind/apps/website/docs/overview/how-it-works.md

 });
 ```

-Styles can be conditional based upon a componet's or the app's state.
+Styles can be conditional based upon a component's or the app's state.
 The conditions can be UI state (active/hover), color scheme (light/dark), platform (ios/android/web), etc. These conditions are pre-computed into a bitmask for quick runtime evaluation.

 ### Child Styles